thosgood/this-weeks-finds/markdown/251-300/week287.md

 differential forms to an arbitrary *topological* space X?

-You could take A to be the algebra of *continuous* functions on X and form Ω(A).
+You could take A to be the algebra of *continuous* functions on X and form \Omega(A).
 There's no law against it... go ahead... but I bet no good will come of it.
 (What goes wrong?)

 But there's a better approach, invented by Dennis Sullivan in this